cyphar/matrix-utils/README.md

 so far.

 ```
-usage: megolm_backup.py [-h] (--into | --from) [file]
+usage: megolm_backup.py [-h] [-o OUTPUT] (--into | --from) [file]

 Operate on megolm session backups.

 positional arguments:
-  file        Backup text file (- for stdin).
+  file                  Input text file (- for stdin).

 optional arguments:
   -h, --help            show this help message and exit
+  -o OUTPUT, --output OUTPUT
+                        Output text file (- for stdout).
   --into                Encrypt and represent file as a megolm session backup.
-  --from      Decrypt the given megolm session and output the contents.
+  --from                Decrypt the given megolm session and output the
+                        contents.
 ```

 Using the above example, let's say we want to only get session keys of the room